wenhan-yu/tb-common-gene-signature/README.md

         * `py-predictive-model.ipynp`: Given the gene signature from network analysis, this script perform feature selection, search the optimal model and its hyperparameters based on the training datasets

     - Ml model validation: Use the independent datasets to evaluate the predictive model
+        * `py-model-validation-progression-individual.ipynp`: Model validation in each of independent TB progression cohorts.
+        * `py-model-validation-progression-pool.ipynp`: Model validation in a combination of independent TB progression cohorts.
+Evaluate incipient TB and active TB diagonsis.
+Establish a probabilistic model for TB risk estimation.
-        * `py-model-validation.ipynp`: Validate the models in a combination of independent TB progression and T treatment cohorts.
-Evaluate the predictive model performance on the independent datasets and how the predictive score correlating with clinical outcomes as well as other bioassay/microbiological results.
+        * `py-model-validation-treatment.ipynp`: Model validation in each of independent TB treatment cohorts.
+Evaluate model prediction in treatment monitoring and clinical outcomes and how the predictive score correlating with bioassay/microbiological results.

 ### fun/